MACA's baseline survey results

 MACA has acted on the baseline research findings by:

-- Establishing a world leading Australian Safety Assessment Program (AuSAP) to independently assess and review the safety of restraint systems used by children with disabilities and medical conditions.
+- Establishing the world leading Australian Safety Assessment Program (AuSAP) to independently assess (including crash test) the vehicle restraint systems used by people with disabilities and medical conditions.

 This website is the first step in responding to the national survey findings.
 The information will support allied health professionals in their important prescribing role.